FanWangEcon/CodeDynaAsset/README.md

     * [constant (financial investment) return to scale](https://fanwangecon.github.io/CodeDynaAsset/m_akz/test/ff_iwkz_vf_vecsv/test_prod/html/fsi_iwkz_vf_vecsv_crs.html): [**m**](https://github.com/FanWangEcon/CodeDynaAsset/blob/master/m_akz/test/ff_iwkz_vf_vecsv/test_prod/fsi_iwkz_vf_vecsv_crs.m) \| [**publish html**](https://fanwangecon.github.io/CodeDynaAsset/m_akz/test/ff_iwkz_vf_vecsv/test_prod/html/fsi_iwkz_vf_vecsv_crs.html)

-# 3. The Risky + Safe Asset Problem (Part 2)
+# 4. The Risky + Safe Asset Problem (Part 2)

 > Files for this section are in the [/m_ipwkz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_ipwkz) folder in [Fan](https://fanwangecon.github.io/)'s [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository.

 In Section 2, we solved the two asset problem in levels.
 Here, the same model is solved, but using an alternative algorithm.
 Now the model is solved in percentages.
 Households choose the percentage of cash-on-hand to allocate to aggregate savings, and then given that the percentage of total savings to allocate to safe vs risky asset.

 In the levels solution above, households at different state space points face the same choice set, but almost half of the choice points are invalid because they would lead to negative consumption today.
 Solving the problem in percentages allow all households to have the same choice grid in terms of percentage levels.
 This potentially offers much more precise solutions under some model parameters combinations.
-One could compare testing results from *2.6* above and *3.4* below, or compare the results in *3.1*, *2.2* and *2.1*.
-The *3.1* results are able to compare especially lower cash-on-hand level optimal choices much more precisely.
+One could compare testing results from *3.6* above and *4.4* below.
 Additionally, the levels based grid solution might lead to degenerate steady state asset distributions.
-This is because at low levels of cash-on-hand, if the risky asset's lowest level of choice is invalid, then an individual is stuck in that state.
-A subset of state space points become absorbing states potentially.
-For households starting at higher levels of cash-on-hand, there is non-zero probability that they move towards these absorbing states due to bad shocks.
-With enough iteration, the distribution becomes potentially degenerate.
-The percentage grid problem does not have this issue, at all levels of cash-on-hand there is non-zero risky asset investment available.
-This means that households that reach lower levels of cash-on-hand can rise back to higher wealth levels through investments.
+This is because at low levels of cash-on-hand, if the risky asset's lowest level of choice is invalid, then an individual could be stuck in that state.

-## 3.1 Two Stage Percentage Interpolation (ipWKZ)
+## 4.1 Two Stage Percentage Interpolation (ipWKZ)

-### 3.1.a Algorithm Description
+### 4.1.a Algorithm Description

 This is the *ipWKZ* problem: *i* stands for interpolation, *p* stands for percentage, *wk* stand for two stage w=k'+b' first then k' given w.